guomics-lab/DDA-BERT/software/README.md

 ```

 **Option B. Modular rescoring and inference workflow**
-Support for rescoring PSMs from existing database search results, followed by FDR control and protein inference.
-Currently, the rescoring pipeline supports three configurations: Sage + FragPipe + AlphaPept, Sage + FragPipe, and Sage alone.
+Support for rescoring PSMs from existing database search results, followed by FDR control and protein inference, with three supported configurations (Sage + FragPipe + AlphaPept, Sage + FragPipe, and Sage-only); the source code is provided to allow users to adapt the framework to rescore results from other search engines of interest.

 > **⚠️Note**: Detailed explanations of `--fp-file-dir`, `--sage-file-dir`, and `--ap-file-dir` are provided in the Manual at https://guomics.com/software/DDA-BERT/downloads.html.
-> **⚠️Note**: If `--ap-file-dir` is enabled, the FASTA path in the `yaml` file must be correctly specified.
+If `--ap-file-dir` is enabled, the FASTA path in the `yaml` file must be correctly specified.

 ##### Thermo (.raw) data
 ```shell